adityadananjaya/highres/README.md

 pip install dash-bootstrap-components
 ```
 - Clone the repository
-- In your terminal, navigate to the directory of the repository.
+- In your terminal, navigate to the directory of the repository, then the dashboard.
 For example:
 ```
 cd p01e-high-res
+cd dashboard
 ```
 - Within that directory, run app.py, e.g:
 ```